-When no work reasonably exists for a high-risk employee, UW may permanently or temporarily layoff the employee once President Cauce’s prohibition on layoffs expires.
+When no work reasonably exists for a high-risk employee, UW may permanently or temporarily layoff the employee.
 Layoff will not adversely affect the employee’s eligibility for unemployment benefits.

-The proclamation is in effect through June 12, 2020 and applies to all employees, including healthcare workers and emergency responders.
+As of July 29, 2020 Proclamation 20-46 will remain in effect through the duration of the COVID-19 emergency or until otherwise rescinded or amended and applies to all employees, including healthcare workers and emergency responders.